svgeesus/EuroMPE/Duophonic/pitch-dac.md

 A pair of op-amps (one non inverting for VrefP, one inverting for VrefN) then, per pitch DAC, a pair of unity gain buffers for (required) kelvin connections.
 DAC Vref input impedance is 5/6.6/? kΩ at midscale, but code dependent.

+Low input bias is _specifically needed_ to achieve the rated performance.

-AD5781 datasheet uses AD8676 (AD8676BRZ $6.89/1) dual op-amp for Vref buffers, which is 12uV typ 50uV max Vos, 2nA Ibias, very low noise rail-to-rail.
+AD5781 datasheet uses AD8676 (AD8676BRZ $6.89/1) dual op-amp for Vref buffers, which is 12uV typ 50uV max Vos, Ibias **±2 nA max** @25C, very low noise rail-to-rail.
 R/R does not seem to be needed for a 5V output on ±12 or ±9.5 rails.
-Low input bias is _specifically needed_ to achieve the rated performance.

 _OPA2197ID_ (OPA2197ID $2.97/1) dual is 25uV typ 100uV max Vos, 5nA Ibias so twice as bad at half the price.
 (Quad OPA4197ID, got 10 May 2020)

 **OPA2186D** another (OPA2186DR $2.22/10 newer, more available; SOIC-8) option.
 1μV/10μV Vos as it is chopper stabilized.
 4.8 max nA Ibias over temp, 55pA @25C.
 Check **slew rate 0.35 V/μs** is ok for slew limiter, if used.
 Quad version has _4x worse Vos_ so use duals.
 The _maximum_ power supply voltage for the OPAx186 is 24 V (±12 V).
 (Abs Max 26V).
 So running on ±9.5V looks good.

-**OPA2192** ($4.63/10) Vos ±8μV typ, ±50μV max, drift ±0.1 typ, ±0.5 max μV/°C.
+**OPA2192** ($4.63/10) Vos ±8μV typ, ±50μV max, drift ±0.1 typ, ±0.5 max μV/°C. Input bias ±5 pA typ, **±20 pA** max @25C.
+So much better than the recommended AD5781.

 OPA4187IPW (1μV/10μV TSSOP-14 $5.60/10 in stock) quad a bit expensive